MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712aibuilder.md

 1. Select **Continue** if prompted with the Sign in pane.

 1. Provide the value of the **Feedback** field from the trigger action.
 This text is what you want to analyze the sentiment for.
-For this example, we'll enter `This app was really easy to use and gave me great results.`
+For this example, we'll enter `This course was very well done.
+I enjoyed learning more about Power Automate.`

+1. Select **Run flow**.

 1. Select **Done** to watch your flow run.
 If your flow ran successfully, you will see all steps shown with a green checkmark.

 1. You can expand the actions to view the running inputs and outputs of each action, which is a good way to debug your flow.

-1. Navigate to your Excel file and check that the line of feedback and sentiment was added.
+1. Navigate to your Excel file and check that the row of feedback and sentiment was added.
+You may repeat these steps to test inputting negative feedback about a course.

 Congratulations, you've successfully created your first AI Builder flow.